tweag/FawltyDeps/README.md

 fawltydeps libX
 ```

-### Why should FawltyDeps be installed in the same Python environment as my project dependencies?
+### Why must FawltyDeps run in the same Python environment as my project dependencies?

+As explained above in the section on [resolving dependencies via your Python
+environment](#resolving-dependencies-via-your-python-environment), the core
-The core logic of FawltyDeps needs to match `import` statements in your code
+logic of FawltyDeps needs to match `import` statements in your code with
-with dependencies declared in your project configuration.
+dependencies declared in your project configuration.
 This is straightforward
 for many packages: for example you `pip install requests` and then
 you can `import requests` in your code.
 However, this mapping from the name you
 install to the name you `import` is not always self-evident: